zche2/PACE_redSIF_PACE/scripts/pseudo_measurement/README_pseudo.md

     -----

     - v2.1 - v2.3 | cross section fits (p, T, vcd in state vector): are time-consuming.
 T1 and T2 are essentially unrelated

+    - v2.4 | incorporate viewing geometry, true sza and vza are known and remain the same both when constructing pseudo-measurements and doing the retrieval. => since µ-scaling is applied after convolution, some non-linearities might be introduced.
+Given that the ensemble of transmittance is constructed with varying viewing angles, should not be re-accounted for ...